EMPHATICSoft/emphaticsoft/docs/README.md

 <a name="prerequisites"></a>
 ## Prerequisites
-* Clone this repository on to your local computer.
+* Clone this repository to your local computer.
 (Running this over ssh should work but will be slow.
 Running over docker may not work.)
 * Install Doxygen
 <table>
 <tr>